Urban Abroad

 Welcome to Portland, Oregon!
 Portland is one of the safest cities for tourists who travel with precaution!

 The U.S.A is one of the best countries in the world for tourism.
-Whether you’re visiting like a first-timer or you’re living like a local.
+No matter whether you’re visiting as a first-timer or you’re living like a local there is something for you.

-Although many tourists go for the typical cities, LA, NYC or Chicago, there are always alternatives that visitors deem as even better.
+Although many tourists go for the typical cities: LA, NYC, or Miami, there are always alternatives that some visitors deem as better, and in more ways than one.

 Table of Contents